gnarmis/testing-a-docker-problem/README.md

 brew update
-brew reinstall docker docker-machine docker-compose docker-machine create default --driver virtualbox
+brew reinstall docker docker-machine docker-compose docker-machine create default --driver virtualbox pip3 install -r requirements.txt # `brew update && brew install python3` to get pip3
 ```

 ## Testing within machine

-You need to communicate to a server running in a separate container on the same host OS.
+You're in a docker container and you need to communicate to a server running in a separate container on the same host OS.

 First, get the server up, since it takes time to start up.